thirdweb-dev/modular-contracts/README.md

 A developer writes a **_Core_** smart contract as the foundation that can be customized by adding new parts and updating or removing these parts over time.
 These ‘parts’ are **_Extension_** smart contracts which any third-party developer can independently develop with reference to the **_Core_** smart contract as the known foundation to build around.

-Both `/core` and `/extension` directories are their own forge projects where we develop the Core API of the architecture independently from the Extensions that use this Core API as a dependency.

 # Install and Use

 This project can currently be installed as a dependency in [foundry](https://book.getfoundry.sh/) projects.
 To install, run: